justinsgithub/prisma-generator-next/README.md

 - [Roadmap](#roadmap)
 - [Inspirations](#inspirations)

+# Installation

-This package assumes you have project initialized with Prisma, Next.JS
+- This package assumes you have project initialized with Prisma, Next.JS.

-This package works best with a few dependencies to validate api-routes and keep code DRY
+- Works best with a few dependencies to validate api-routes and keep code DRY

 Using pnpm: